kilicomu/bocs_array/README.md

 For more information about the BOCS instrument, please see the BOCS project website: **TODO**

 ## Setup
 This program supports build and installation via either the Arduino IDE or PlatformIO.
-To set up the Arduino IDE, please see ['Getting Started with Arduino products'](https://www.arduino.cc/en/Guide).
+To set up the Arduino IDE, please see [Getting Started with Arduino products](https://www.arduino.cc/en/Guide).
 To set up PlatformIO, please see the [PlatformIO installation guides](https://platformio.org/install/).

 This program is built with a few libraries, specifically: